 - 16 or over and responsible for at least one child, or

 - Aged 16 or over and disabled, or

 - Aged 25 or over and usually work at least 30 hours a week.

 There are some exceptions for a couple where one is disabled or a full time carer, allowing fewer hours to qualify for WTC.

 WTC includes a basic element and a range of extra elements (see the table below).

 WTC is paid to the person who is working 16 or more hours a week.
 Claims are paid directly into employees' bank, building society or Post Office card accounts.
 Couples where both work 16 hours or more a week may choose which of them will receive it.
 Claimants will receive their payments directly from HMRC.
 The childcare element of WTC will always be paid direct to the person who is mainly responsible for caring for the child or children, alongside payments of CTC.

 Tax credit awards are based initially on income for the previous year.
 At the end of the tax year, when income for the year is known, the tax credits position is finalised.
-Any increase in income will be ignored to the extent of £5,000, but income above this limit will result in a reassessment, with additional payments made to top up the original award, or repayments due from those who have been overpaid.
-The first £2,500 (increasing to £5,000 from April 2016) of reduction in income is also disregarded in adjusting the award after the end of the year.
+Any increase in income will be ignored to the extent of £5,000 (£2,500 for 2015/16), but income above this limit will result in a reassessment, with additional payments made to top up the original award, or repayments due from those who have been overpaid.
+The first £2,500 of reduction in income is also disregarded in adjusting the award after the end of the year.

 During the year: